Skip to main content

 Deactivate Accounts that Have Not Signed In:

-If you want to deactivate the accounts that have not signed into their parent account, this button allows you to do that.
-Some studios rely on the activation of the parent account for the policy agreement signature, and this tool allows you to deactivate anyone who has not signed the agreement.
+If you want to deactivate accounts that have not signed in to their parent account, this button lets you do so.
+Some studios require the parent account to be activated for the policy agreement signature, and this tool allows you to deactivate anyone who has not signed the agreement.

 Class List Display:

-The class list display allows you to control how the parents see the class list when registering for classes or viewing from the available classes link.
+The class list display lets you control how parents see the class list when registering for classes or viewing it from the available classes link.

 • When a Class is Fully Enrolled – Use the drop-down menu to choose between Do Not Display Full Classes, Display Full Classes but Do Not Allow Registration, or Display Full Classes and Allow Registration.